SystemsApproach/security/systems.rst

 the user wants to authenticate to the web site, the site issues a challenge to the user, who uses the locally stored private key to sign their response to the challenge.
 The web site uses the stored public key to authenticate the user.
+Said another way, if you are familiar with SSH's use of public/private key pairs to authenticate a user logging into a remote server, you understand how passkeys are used to log into a remote web service.

 The fact that the process is bootstrapped by getting the user to authenticate using a traditional approach (such as user name and